Last updated on May 14, 2025

 Compulsive Research | Illustration by Sara Winters

 You know your theme, your game plan, and your colors.
-You can now start looking into the cards themselves.
+You can now start to look into the cards themselves.
 You’ve probably got a few cards in mind already, but you need to really fill out the rest of your list.

 There are a few easy ways to research cards to add to your deck if you don’t know a lot of cards, the first of which is very simple: talk to your friends.
-Whether you have friends who play Magic with you or just the awesome people down at your local game store, talking to other people about your deck is bound to help you out.
-The most important part of getting better as a Magic player is talking to other players and learning from their experiences.
+Whether you have friends who play Magic with you or the fellow players down at your local game store, talking to other people about your deck is bound to help you out.
+The most important way to get better as a Magic player is to talk with other players and learn from their experience.

-You can also do some effective research online, which is probably something you’re happy to do since you’re already reading this.
-Even if you can’t find any other decks as a reference you can use ScryFall or Gatherer to search for cards.
+You can also do some effective research online, which is an easy step since you are on Draftsim.com.
+Even if you can’t find any other decks as a reference you can use Scryfall or Gatherer to search for cards.

 Let’s say you really like Bard Class (maybe you even play a bard in your local D&D game), so you want to build a deck around it.
-You’ve decided to build an aggro deck and stick to just red and green.
-Using these databases to search for all red and green legends available for the format you’re building in will go a long way towards helping you figure out how to build your deck.
+You decide to build an aggro deck and stick to red and green.
+Use these databases to search for all red and green legends available for the format you play goes a long way to help you figure out how to build your deck.

-Looking at decklists online can also help you out.
+Look at decklists online or Arena Tutor to help you get ideas.
 Let’s go back to the vampire example from earlier.
 If you like the idea of adding blue to your vampire deck, then you’re in luck!
-Grixis () vampires is currently one of the best decks in Standard, with Mike Sigrist even making the top 8 of the Streets of New Capenna Set Championship with this deck.
-Even if you don’t like parts of those lists or don’t think they work for you, they can at the very least give you some ideas.
+Grixis () vampires is a great deck.
+Mike Sigrist made the top 8 of the Streets of New Capenna Arena Championship with this deck.
+Even if you don’t like parts of top lists or don’t think they work for you, they can at the very least give you some ideas.

 Counterbalance - Illustration by Joseph Meehan